"How beautiful, how sad, and what a powerful message."

 Spanning ten time zones, production took place in New York, LA & Vilnius, Lithuania.
 In September 2022 the USA Tahlequah team travelled to Lithuania, meeting the animators and screening a work-in-progress cut of the film.

-Upon its completion, Tahlequah had its World Premiere in May 2023 at the Oscar-qualifying Animayo Film Festival in Gran Canaria, Spain.
+Upon its completion, Tahlequah had its World Premiere in May 2023 at the Oscar-qualifying Animayo International Film Festival in Gran Canaria, Spain.

-There, Tahlequah was awarded the “Special Mention of the Festival,” and the programming committee called it “heart-wrenching,” writing:
+At Animayo, it was awarded the “Special Mention of the Festival,” and the programming committee called it “heart-wrenching,” writing:

 “This deeply moving short film has managed to captivate us with its powerful and emotional narrative [and] stunning visual beauty.
 This masterpiece […] includes narration by Daniel Kreizberg himself, who not only directs but also lends his voice to guide the audience through this emotional journey.”